PaimaStudios/paima-engine-docs/docs/home/1-setup/4-environment-config-values.md

 - `ENABLE_DRY_RUN`: Adds a `GET /dry_run` endpoint for input testing.
 Use it to post game inputs to validate them without modifying the game state.
 - `DEFAULT_FUNNEL_GROUP_SIZE`: The number of blocks queried in one funnel sync step.
 If not set, a value of 100 is used.
 Generally no need to change this value.
 - `NODE_ENV`: Used across modules to determine which .env file to read (`.env.$NODE_ENV`).
 Must be set separately if needed.
 - `FORCE_INVALID_PAIMA_DB_TABLE_DELETION`: Instead of failing during DB initialization, it deletes invalid tables and recreates them (without the previous content).
-If turned off, resync from scratch is needed after a major `paima-sdk` update that affects internal tables.
+If turned off, resync from scratch is needed after a major `@paima/sdk` update that affects internal tables.
 - `STORE_HISTORICAL_GAME_INPUTS`: If enabled, one of the internal tables stores all of the posted game inputs.
 Note that the table is currently accessible only through a direct DB connection.
 - `POLLING_RATE`: The frequency at which to check for new block data.
 If not filled in, a value of `BLOCK_TIME - 0.1` is used.
 - `STOP_BLOCKHEIGHT`: The block at which the funnel stops syncing.
 This can be useful during development or tests.